bk7312/bookmarklets/README.md

 To install a bookmarklet, create a new bookmark and paste the code into the URL bar.
 See examples below, images taken from [freeCodeCamp](https://www.freecodecamp.org/news/what-are-bookmarklets/).

-Alternatively, if the bookmarklet is available as a link, you can also drag and drop to your bookmarks to install.
+Alternatively, if the bookmarklet is available as a link (if you're reading this from the website), you can also drag and drop it to your bookmarks menu to install.
+Note that the JS code in the bookmarklet link might be different as it has been minified.

 **Only install bookmarklets from sources you trust and whenever possible, review the code before running it!**